hyper63/hyper-ci-bump/README.md

 - _string_ `bump-to` **Optional**: the semver comptaible version to bump to.
 If the string "semver" or nothing is passed, then it will semver bump the package based on commit messages, following conventional-commit standards.
+When semver bumping, the most recent git tag is used as the base version. **If no base git tag is found, `v1.0.0` is used as the base to bump from**.
 - _string_ `package` **Optional**: the package name that contains the files to bump.
 Great for repos with multiple independently versioned packages ie. in a monorepo.
 Example: `app-opine` will find a package in `*/**/app-opine`